gsherman/BusinessRules/template.md

 This template is helpful when defining new business rules.
 It can be provided to business users, who can fill out the template and submit it to the technical staff.

+This template can be printed or saved locally.

 Like any business process template, this is meant to be used as a guide, and as a starting point.
 Often, additonal discussions betwen business users and technical staff to further refine the rule may be useful.